-The Department of Nursing at Jacksonville State University was one of the few memorial colleges of nursing in the United States.
-It was created in 1967 by the Legislature of Alabama as a memorial to Governor Lurleen B. Wallace.
-The first class graduated from the College in August 1972.
+The College of Nursing at Jacksonville State University was created in 1967 by the Legislature of Alabama as a memorial to Governor Lurleen B. Wallace.
+The first class graduated from the college in August 1972.
 Graduates of this program earn a Bachelor of Science in Nursing (BSN) degree.
-The addition of a masters degree program with a major in community health nursing was approved and implemented in Fall 1999.
-The School of Health Professions was created in June 2016.
-The Department of Nursing falls under this School.
+The RN-BSN/Post-licensure STEP program was established in 1995.
+The addition of a master's degree program with a major in community health nursing was approved in June 1998.
+The inaugural class was admitted in Fall 1999.
+Since 2015, the College of Nursing was absorbed into a School of Health Professions and Wellness and transitioned to JSU's School of Nursing.
+In August of 2021, the name of JSU's School of Health Professions and Wellness was changed to JSU's College of Health Professions and Wellness and in Fall 2022, the JSU's School of Nursing's name was changed to JSU's School of Nursing.